 What should you do?

-Wherever your cryptocurrency activities fall, it is advisable to talk to your accountant.
+Wherever your cryptocurrency activities fall, it is advisable to talk to an accountant.
 Paying for an accountant’s advise will asure that the solution will be tailored to you and will be 100% true.

 We recommend that you have all your crypto data organized and put together so your conversation with an accountant will be quick and effective of your time and investment.
 Please read the article on Dealing With Crypto Tax and Accounting for tips on how to gather your data.